 - 1. Contact the Veterans Administration Regional Office at 1-800-827-1000 or 1-888-442-4551 to verify how much benefit money is available to him/her. - 2.
-Provide the VA counselor in the Financial Aid Office a copy of the DD214 (discharge papers) or NOBE form if actively in service. - 3.
+Provide the VA counselor in the Financial Aid Office member copy 4 of the DD214 (discharge papers) or NOBE form if actively in service. - 3.
 Fill out the Veterans Administration application. - 4.
 Sign the RSCC institutional policies form. - 5.
-Register for classes and pay fees. - Notify the VA counselor in the Financial Aid Office that he/she is ready for certification.
+Meet with an advisor to discuss class requirements. - 6.
+Register for classes and pay fees. - 7.
+Notify the VA counselor in the Financial Aid Office that he/she is ready for certification.
+A signed MANDATORY advising form will be required before certification.